The Council is managed by an Executive Committee who are committed to championing civil liberties.

 Oliver is the administrator of FYI.org.nz, a site to assist public access to official information.
 His main interests are democracy, human rights, the environment and technology.
 By day he is a consultant working at the intersection of networking, security, and web technologies.

-Kevin McCormack, Secretary and Treasurer
+Kevin McCormack, Treasurer

 Kevin's working life involved a significant period in the Public Service where he held various senior statutory and administrative positions, and in the NZ Dairy Board covering a variety of roles.
 He is now retired from paid employment and leads a very active and involved life.